oatpp/oatpp-sqlite/README.md

    make install
    ```

+**Note:**

-*This module uses [SQLite amalgamation](https://www.sqlite.org/amalgamation.html) which will be installed as a part of this module.*
+- By default this module uses [SQLite amalgamation](https://www.sqlite.org/amalgamation.html) which will be installed as a part of this module.
+- Use `-DOATPP_SQLITE_AMALGAMATION=OFF` cmake option to link external SQLite library.

 ## API